 Invisible aligners are popular among Smile Formula's customers, not only because they are comfortable and easy to put on or take off, but also because they cause no disruption to social life compared to conventional metal braces.

-As every step of the process is standardized and mostly done online, Smile Formula is able to more efficiently scale its products and services nationwide while maintaining quality
+As every step of the process is standardized and mostly done online, Smile Formula is able to more efficiently scale its products and services nationwide while maintaining quality compared to traditional orthodontic treatment, which has high venue overhead costs and can involve wide variations in the skills and experience of dentists depending on whether they are in large cities or lower tier cities.

 To achieve best results, Smile Formula cherry-picks customers who do not require teeth extractions or other orthodontic procedures.
 Customers who may need those procedures are referred to offline hospitals or clinics but 60–70% of orthodontic cases in China require surgical extractions, which narrows the startup's customer base.